 MMW = NR + HE x T

 It is an economic truth that man's material welfare is equivalent to the availability of natural resources plus human energies, whether mental or physical, multiplied by the number of tools available to assist in the doing of a particular task or work (i.e., MMW=NR+HExT).
 This means that ultimately man's material welfare is dependent upon the God who created the natural resources and human energy potential in the first place.
 Although many in our country today would be reluctant to give God the credit, no one can deny that America has been abundantly blessed with natural resources and human energies.
 Until recently, these blessings—coupled with a traditional view toward work derived from the Bible and working in conjunction with a Biblically oriented market system (capitalism) that encouraged the creation of tools—have allowed this nation to emerge as the undisputed economic leader of the world.
 Today, even though America is still the leader, our productivity has slipped drastically.
 And even though most Americans feel more properous, economically, we continue to wallow in a sea of debt.
-As of July 22, 1999, the national debt was $5,630,661,531,286.97.
-This means every man, woman, and child owes $20,650.25.
-Even with the present budget surplus, the national debt has continued to increase 289 million dollars per day since July 31, 1998.
-Congress, along with many Americans, reflect the sentiments of Artemus Ward, who said, “Let us all be happy and live within our means, even if we have to borrow the money to do it with.”
+As of October, 2008, the national debt was $10,337,067,313,011.98.
+This means every man, woman, and child (estimated to be 304,930,778) owes $33,899.72.
+The national debt has continued to increase 3.45 billion dollars per day since September 28, 2007.
+Congress, along with many Americans, reflect the sentiments of the droll and eccentric humorest Artemus Ward, who said, “Let us all be happy and live within our means, even if we have to borrow the money to do it with.”

 Why is this happening?
 I believe the answer is not just an economic one.
 The loss of productivity and the increase of debt in this country is, I believe, the reflection of a much deeper-seated spiritual problem.
 The religious foundation upon which this country was founded is largely being ignored today.
 Our current generation is a cut flower generation, severed from religious roots, living on spiritual leftovers.
 Consequently, we have been quite successful in corrupting an economic system that has proved, over and over again, its superiority to both socialism and communism.
 Consequently, I want to spend a little time with you looking at a much maligned “capitalistic” or “market” economy.
 Specifically, I intend to demonstrate that capitalism, although it may certainly have its problems, is actually sanctioned in the Bible.
 Now, if by capitalism, one means, “The state’s manipulation of resources and people for the benefit of those who run the political system and their adherents,” then there is no sanction in the Bible of such a system.
 Greed and avarice, touted by some “Capitalists” as good, is clearly condemned in God’s Word.
 What I’m talking about is the free and responsible ownership of resources by all who give value for what they receive, and all this without the application of any coercive power.
 This is the de facto economic system assumed by the Bible.